-Explicit waits are preferred compared to implicit waits for fixing 365 flaky e2e tests in the community [11, 25, 42].
+Explicit waits are preferred compared to implicit waits for fixing flaky e2e tests in the community [5, 19, 43].
 The key of explicit waits is to determine expected conditions, which we call oracles.
-It requires in-depth knowledge of DOM element changes for developers to select accurate expected conditions as the oracle.
+More specifically, an oracle refers to the condition specified in the explicit wait statement, such as checking for the presence of an element on the DOM.
+It requires in-depth knowledge of DOM element changes for developers to select accurate expected conditions.
 Besides, multiple rounds of testing are usually needed to ensure that the oracle works both correctly and efficiently.

 Listing 2 is an example of using explicit waits to fix the flakiness in Listing 1.
 A wait-until style statement (line 3) is added after the flaky-prone command (line 2).
-In this code example, Selenium will wait for a maximum of 4 seconds until the oracle stands.
-Internally, the oracle is checked every 100 milliseconds until it returns True.
+In this code example, Selenium will check the oracle every 100 milliseconds for a maximum of 4 seconds until the oracle stands.

-1 ••••
+'''

 2 name.sendKeys('Bob', Key.ENTER);

+'''

+'''

 3 WebDriverWait(driver, 4).until(EC.

+'''

+'''

 presence_of_element_located((By.id, 'age')))

-4 expect(driver.findElement(By.id('age').value).tobe

-5
+'''

-Listing 2: Explicit waits manually added to fix the flakiness in Listing 1.
+Listing 2: Explicit waits manually added to fix Listing 1.

-However, it is challenging to choose a proper wait oracle.
-If the waiting time is too long, it can impose substantial runtime overhead in CI.
-If the waiting time is too short, it may not be able to fix the flakiness at all.
-To ensure a proper wait oracle, Oracle Generator is designed to automatically generate an appropriate oracle for each command based on mutations collected by Mutation Recorder.
+To find a proper explicit wait, Oracle Generator automatically generates an oracle for each command based on mutations collected by Mutation Recorder.
 Specifically, Oracle Generator first prunes irrelevant mutations (Sec.
-3.2.1), then constructs mutation state machines (Sec.
+3.2.1), constructs mutation state machines (Sec.
 3.2.2), generates oracles for each command (Sec.
 3.2.3), and finally adds explicit waits in the text code (Sec.
 3.2.4).

 3.2.1 Pruning Irrelevant Mutations.
-To minimize the runtime over-398 head, Oracle Generator first prunes two types of mutations that are 399 irrelevant to UI tests.
-400
+To minimize the runtime overhead, Oracle Generator first prunes two types of mutations that are irrelevant to UI tests.

 GUI-Irrelevant Mutation.
 Not all mutations result in GUI changes.
-401 Since our research focuses on UI-based flaky tests, we prune GUI-402 irrelevant mutations from the collected mutations.
-Specifically, we 403 404 detect and remove three types of GUI-irrelevant mutations: (1) 405 Mutations outside the HTML document <body> (e.g., <head> and

-<meta> elements) since these changes are not observable to a web user; (2) Mutations that do not change the Cascading Style Sheet (CSS) style of any element; (3) Mutations on target elements that are invisible to the user.
+Since WEFix focuses on UI-based flaky tests, we prune GUI-irrelevant mutations from the collected mutations.
+Specifically, we detect and remove three types of GUI-irrelevant mutations: (1) Mutations outside the HTML document <body> (e.g., <head> and <meta> elements) since these changes are not observable; (2) Mutations that do not change the Cascading Style Sheet (CSS) style of any element; (3) Mutations on target elements that are invisible to the user.

 Background Mutation.
 Some web pages may generate mutations in the background periodically, even without any user interaction.
-Background mutation is common in web page image rotation and animation.
-As background mutations are not triggered by any command in the test code, it's important to filter them out.
+Background mutations are common in web page image rotation and animation.
+As they are not triggered by any command in the test code, it's important to filter them out.
 To do so, we aggregate all mutations on a web page and detect background mutations based on their triggering source and occurrence time.

-Figure 5: Finite state machine (FSM) representing DOM tree status transitions via mutations $m_1, m_2, ..., m_j$.
+Figure 5: Finite state machine (FSM) representing DOM tree status transitions via mutations $m_1, m_2, ..., m_j$ .

 3.2.2 Mutation State Machine.
-After pruning irrelevant mutations, we construct a finite-state machine (FSM) to model the DOM mutations triggered by each command.
-Assume the mutation list for one command is represented as $(m_1, m_2, ..., m_j)$, where mutations are ordered by their occurrence time.
-As shown in Figure 5, the states in this FSM are DOM status at different times, and the transition between states is mutation m_i .
-The start state S_0 represents the DOM status right after the command is executed.
-The end state S_i represents the DOM status when no more mutation occurs.
+After pruning irrelevant mutations, we construct a finite-state machine (FSM) to model the mutations triggered by each command.
+Assume the mutation list for one command is represented as $(m_1, m_2, ..., m_j)$ , where mutations are ordered by their occurrence time.
+As shown in Figure 5, the states in this FSM are DOM status at different times, and the transition between states is mutation $m_i$ .
+The start state $S_0$ represents the DOM status right before the command is executed.
+The end state $S_j$ represents the final DOM status.
 Assume there are n elements on the DOM tree.
-We define the FSM state S_i ($0 \le i \le j$) as the set of all DOM tree element's status:
+We define the FSM state $S_i$ ( $0 \le i \le j$ ) as the set of all DOM tree element's status: